kolive/ece457a_algorithms/a3/README.md

 Arguments
 =========
-The arugments for the function are `nvariables` which is the number of x values desired to be plugged into the function to approximate and `resolution` which is the length of the binary string to use as the gene for running the genetic algorithm.
+The arguments for the function are `nvariables` which is the number of x values desired to be plugged into the function to approximate and `resolution` which is the length of the binary string to use as the gene for running the genetic algorithm.
 For the function to run properly, `resolution` must be divisable by `nvariables + 1`.

 Return Values
 =============
-The relevant return values are `lastsol` and `bestfun`. `bestfun` returns the fitness of the best solution as it evolved over time, while `lastsol` returns the values that were input in the last iteration to get the best result.
+The relevant return values are `lastsol` and `bestfun`. `bestfun` returns the fitness of the best solution as it evolved over time, while `lastsol` returns one of the values that were input in the last iteration to get the best result (since there can be multiple best values, but this isn't a concern for us).
 To see what value the best result returns, you can run `a3_funct(lastsol)`.

 What was modified
 =================